 The abandoned potential of the Chicago Spire hole might finally be filled!

 The Chicago Spire hole was born from a disintegrated dream.
-Once upon a time, it was the beginnings of what was to become the tallest building in the Western Hemisphere.
+Once upon a time, it was the beginning of what was to become the tallest building in the Western Hemisphere.
 A 2,000 feet tall tower was to shoot up from 400 North Lake Shore Drive, piercing the clouds and offering more than 150 floors of unique potential.

 The ultra-lavish project was unanimously backed in 2005 and, though it was soon sold to Irish real estate developer Garrett Kelleher, it was consistently urged on with rigor and excitement.
 Some of the most expensive pre-sale prices for studios and flats that Chicago has ever seen were being snapped up and a $40 million two-level penthouse towards the top of the tower quickly found an owner in Beanie Babies creator Ty Warner.

 The ambition, enthusiasm, and dedication that had inspired the dream then met a stumbling block.
-2007 had seen the excavation of a 78-foot-deep and 75-food-wide hole where the core of the building would begin, but the global economic crisis in 2008 shattered the financial support and put a stop to everything.
+2007 had seen the excavation of a 78-foot-deep and 75-foot-wide hole where the core of the building would begin, but the global economic crisis in 2008 shattered the financial support and put a stop to everything.

-The excavated hole was abandoned, and there it has since remained.
+The excavated hole was then abandoned, and there it has since remained.
 In 2014 the nine-year-old project was formally brought to a close when Kelleher handed it over to Related Midwest despite attempts to keep the dream alive.

-Over the years the Chicago Spire hole has been labelled a civic embarrassment and ‘a pockmark’, it has been the source of jokes, and of semi-ironic proposals.
+Over the years the Chicago Spire hole has been labeled a civic embarrassment and “a pockmark”.
+It has been the source of jokes, and of semi-ironic proposals.

 That project is one of two sister towers boasting terracotta accents and intricate metal detailing designed to resemble a waterfall.
 Related Midwest’s website reads that each tower will offer “expansive outdoor terraces that extend individual residences beyond their walls.”

-Then, in 2020 David Childs of SOM was forced to adapt original designs and put forward a new plan after Chicago Alderman Brenda Reilly halted the development of the skyscrapers.
-Reilly cited the potential impact they would have on the neighborhood, issues of security, and rejected the inclusion of boutique hotel rooms altogether.
+Then, in 2020 David Childs of SOM was forced to adapt original designs and put forward a new plan after Chicago Alderman Brenda Reilly halted the development of the skyscrapers citing the potential impact they would have on the neighborhood and issues of security while also rejecting the inclusion of boutique hotel rooms altogether.